-When I was very young, I loved text adventures.
-It started off with the Ghost Hunter choose-your-own-adventure by Edward Packard then progressed to games such as Zork.
-I used to scour our local library for the Usborne type-in books and, even though I never managed to get a single program to run from start to finish on our old Commodore 64, I pored through the pages of code for snippets of the story (and taught myself BASIC along the way).
+I loved text adventures when I was young.
+It started with the Ghost Hunter choose-your-own-adventure by Edward Packard then progressed to games such as Zork.
+I used to scour our local library for the Usborne type-in books and I pored through the pages of code for story snippets.

 Later Levels (@LaterLevels) November 09, 2017